What is East Asian Medicine?

 Once I’ve made a diagnosis, we’ll talk about a course of treatment.
 I will then treat you with acupuncture or massage, possibly combined with simultaneous moxibustion, cupping, or other treatments.
 Before you leave, I’ll offer recommendations for diet, exercise, herbal remedies, or other changes, as appropriate to your needs.
 We will discuss these options and make a plan that works for your lifestyle.

-My first session with a new patient can take up to one and a half hours.
-After that, treatment times vary from 45 minutes to an hour and fifteen minutes, depending on the types of therapies used and the specific issues being addressed.
+My first session with a new patient takes an hour to an hour and fifteen minutes.
+After that, treatment times vary from 45 minutes to an hour, depending on the types of therapies used and the specific issues being addressed.

 Are you a real doctor?